 New York Sightseeing with Teens

-Part 2 Our Top 5 must-see sights in New York City click here
+For Part 2 of this post: Our Top 5 must-see sights in New York City click here

 Photos by Nancy and family, all rights reserved.
 Photos may not be reproduced without prior written consent.